Skip to main content

 1. To view a specific payload, click the “Select” button next to the desired entry under “Latest payloads”.
 This action will load the payload into the “Request Payload Example” section for review.

-The JSON content can be manually edited within this field to test different payload scenarios.
+The JSON content within the Selected Payload field can be temporarily edited to test different scenarios.

 Configure Attribute Mapping